CopenhagenCityArchives/APACS/README.md

 * ``docker-compose-ci-apacs-tests.yml``: Used to run tests before deployment in Travis
 * ``docker-compose-index.dev.yml``: Used development and deployment of the Solr server as well as the indexation scripts
 * ``docker-compose-index.prod.yml``: Used when deploying the indexing services (Solr and indexer) in a remote docker-machine.
 In this file the local code is copied to the docker images being used, and no drive mapping occurs.

+## Building the Phalcon-base image
+When changes are necessary to the Phalcon base image, it must be built and pushed manually.
+This is necessary when requirements to PHP extensions changes or upgrades to the Phalcon library is required.
+* docker build -f ./infrastructure/phalcon-base/Dockerfile -t phalcon-base .
+* docker tag phalcon-base 282251075226.dkr.ecr.eu-west-1.amazonaws.com/phalcon-base:latest
+* docker push 282251075226.dkr.ecr.eu-west-1.amazonaws.com/phalcon-base:latest

 # Config